serkurnikov/sqlxgen/README.md

-**sqlgen** generates SQL statements and database helper functions from your Go structs.
+**sqlxgen** generates SQL statements and database helper functions from your Go structs.
 It can be used in place of a simple ORM or hand-written SQL.
 See the [demo](https://github.com/drone/sqlgen/tree/master/demo) directory for examples.

 ### Install

 Install or upgrade with this command:

 ```
-go get -u github.com/drone/sqlgen
+go get -u github.com/serkurnikov/sqlxgen
 ```

 ### Usage